tomaszemek/ta-rf/README.md

         -e ROBOT_OPTIONS="--pythonpath /opt/robotframework" \
         ppodgorsek/robot-framework:latest
     ```
-5. Test logs and reports can be found in ./results folder.
+5. Test logs and reports can be found in ./results folder

 ## Manual